 Avian (or bird) flu is caused by influenza viruses that occur naturally among wild birds.
 The H5N1 variant is deadly to domestic fowl and, in rare cases, can be transmitted from birds to humans.
 There is currently no human immunity and no vaccine available.

 A pandemic flu is a virulent human flu that causes a global outbreak, or pandemic, of serious illness.
 Because there is little natural immunity, the disease can spread easily from person to person.
-Currently, there is no pandemic flu.
+Guidelines and resources from the CDC are available here.

 American Red Cross Home Care for Pandemic Flu (.pdf)